-To help reduce money-related holiday stress, here are some budget-friendly moves to successfully navigate the season—call it my early holiday gift to you.
+So, to help reduce money-related stress, here are some holiday budgeting tips to successfully navigate the season—call it my early holiday gift to you.

 1. Craft a plan—and stick to it